 Treatment includes increasing fiber in the diet, monitoring and avoiding foods that trigger IBS, avoiding caffeine, and learning ways to manage stress.
 Medication may be prescribed by your doctor..

 Hemorrhoids, Anal fissures and Perianal Abscess:

-Hemorrhoids are swollen blood vessels around the anal opening caused by persistent diarrhea, pregnancy or other causes of continual excess pressure from straining during a bowel movement,.
+Hemorrhoids are swollen blood vessels around the anal opening caused by persistent diarrhea, pregnancy or other causes of continual excess pressure from straining during a bowel movement.

 Anal fissures are splits or cracks in the lining of the anal opening caused most commonly very hard or watery stools.
 Such cracks expose underlying muscles to stool or air and lead to intense burning pain, bleeding, or spasm after bowel movements.
-Treatment may includes pain medicine, fiber in the diet and special baths.
+Treatment may include pain medicine, fiber in the diet and special baths.
 In some cases surgery might be needed to end spasm in the sphincter muscle.